Inferring neutron-star Love-Q relations from gravitational waves in the hierarchical Bayesian framework: Conclusion

 We also test the potential of using the inferred Love-Q relation to constrain modified gravity theories in section~\ref{sec:dCS}.
 Taking the dCS gravity as an example, we find that the inferred Love-Q relation can place a constraint on the dCS characteristic lengthscale to about $\xi_{\mathrm{CS}}^{1/4} \lesssim 10$\,km, which is seven orders of magnitude tighter than that from the current Solar System observations~\cite{Ali-Haimoud:2011zme, Yagi:2012ya}, and is consistent with previous predictions with GWs~\cite{Yagi:2013bca, Yagi:2013awa}.
 This highlights the power of inferring the Love-Q relation from GWs in testing gravity theories in the strong-field regime.

 There can be several extensions to this study.
 Firstly, we assume BNS systems with aligned spins, while realistic BNS systems may have tilted spins and spin precession, which leads to additional contribution in the GW waveform~\cite{Williamson:2017evr, Purrer:2019jcp, Gamba:2020wgg}.
+The inaccuracy of waveform itself can also introduce a theoretical error to the posteriors of single event parameters, especially for events with high SNRs~\cite{Cutler:2007mi}.
 Additionally, in the XG era, the GW signals are possibly overlapping with each other, complicating the data analysis~\cite{Pizzati:2021apa, Samajdar:2021egv, Wang:2023ldq, Johnson:2024foj, Wang:2025ckw}.
-Moreover, the Yagi-Yunes universal relations were originally found and discussed for a single NS.
-For BNS systems, these universal relations may hold when the two NSs have similar masses, but still require a careful inspection~\cite{Shao:2022koz, Saffer:2021gak}.
+Moreover, the Yagi-Yunes universal relations were originally found and discussed for a single NS under the slow-rotation assumption.
+For NSs in BNS systems or with high spins, these universal relations may break down and new relations could emerge.
+Our methodology in principle could still work when new universal relations do exist, but a careful inspection is required~\cite{Shao:2022koz, Saffer:2021gak, Doneva:2013rha, Pappas:2013naa, Chakrabarti:2013tca, Yagi:2014bxa, Doneva:2014faa, Williams:2026jqv}.
 The octupole or higher-order multipole moments of NSs also contribute to the GW waveform and can be universally related to the quadrupole moment~\cite{Yagi_2017, Abac:2023ujg}.
 We leave the exploration of simultaneous or independent inference of more universal relations to future studies.

 \acknowledgments